 A person with any of the following conditions may be a candidate for a bone marrow transplant:

 - blood cancers, such as lymphoma or leukemia

 - immune or genetic diseases, such as sickle cell disease or thalassemia

 - bone marrow diseases, such as aplastic anemia

 - bone marrow damage due to chemotherapy or radiation therapy for cancer

 There are three types of bone marrow transplant, based on where the healthy bone marrow cells come from.

 In many cases, the donor is a close family member, such as a sibling or parent.
 The medical name for this is an allogenic transplant.

 Transplants are more likely to be effective if the donated stem cells have a similar genetic makeup to the person’s own stem cells.

 If a close family member is not available, the doctor will search a registry of donors to find the closest match.
-While an exact match is best, advances in transplant procedures are making it possible to use donors who are not an exact match.
+While an exact match is best, advances in transplant procedures are

 In a procedure called an autologous transplant, the doctor will take healthy blood stem cells from the person being treated and replace these cells later, after removing any damaged cells in the sample.